 Parents/carers who choose to send their child to Saint Martin's implicitly accept that we have exceptionally high standards of behaviour and are expected to support the school.
 We consider the role of a parent/carer essential in ensuring their child follows the school's rules, is well-mannered and kind to other members of our school community.
-While this policy aims to incorporate the wide range of behaviours and scenarios that can present themselves in school this is not always possible.
-The Principal will be the final arbiter so such scenarios.
+While this policy aims to incorporate the wide range of behaviours and scenarios that can typically present themselves in school, it is not possible to identify specifically every scenario which would constitute a breach of the school's rules and behaviour policy.
+The Principal will be the final arbiter in any decisions about whether such a breach has occurred.

-To this end, a Home-School Agreement has been developed which clearly sets out the expectations of the Academy and is located in their planners.
+To this end, a Home-School Agreement has been developed which clearly sets out the expectations of the Academy and is located in student planners.
 Parents and carers are expected to take responsibility for the behaviour of their child(ren) both inside and outside of Saint Martin's.